 The numerical treatment of thin structures with a membrane model is much simpler than with a shell model due to the assumption of zero bending stiffness.
 However, for some load cases this assumption is disadvantageous.
-For instance, when a membrane is subjected to compressive stresses, it may trigger wrinkling when these reach a critical level defined by the bending stiffness.
-This undesirable limitation can be overcame with the incorporation of a wrinkling model that removes these instabilities.
+For instance, the zero bending stiffness triggers wrinkling when a membrane is subjected to compressive stresses, which result in an equilibrium instability.
+This limitation can be overcome by the incorporation of a wrinkling model based on the tension field theory.

-In this example, a squared airbag is inflated using an inner air pressure.
+In this example, a square airbag made of a neo-Hookean hyperelastic material is inflated using pressurized air.
 The results are compared with the example presented in Ref.
 1.